More Useful Resources

 G-Wizard’s feed and speed calculator is designed to help you determine the best feeds and speeds for particular machining operations.
 Getting the best feed and speed for your particular tooling and cutting situation is one of the most important steps to ensure maximum material removal rates, best surface finishes, and better tool life.
 The Feeds and Speeds calculator considers many additional variables that simple lookup tables and the SFM and chip load math every machinist knows by heart don’t.
 Considerations such as radial chip thinning, and when it’s better to climb versus conventional mill are very important to getting the best results.

 If you’re wondering why you’d care about all that, here is a quick course in Feeds and Speeds that fills in the blanks:

 It’s a 10 minute video that covers things like chip thinning, relationship of cutter edge radius to chip thickness for best tool life, ballnose cutter compensation,and a number of other topics associated with feed and speed calculation.

-Everything you need to get started with G-Wizard including how to install, login, and start using Feeds and Speeds.
+Everything you need to get started with the G-Wizard Feeds and Speeds Calculator.